-The use of a standard type of aspirated psychrometer, such as the Assmann, as a field reference has the advantage that can be by comparing the dry- and wet-bulb thermometers, and that adequate aspiration may be expected from a healthy sounding fan. he reference instrument should itself be calibrated at intervals that are appropriate to its type.
+The use of a standard type of aspirated psychrometer, such as the Assmann, as a field reference has the advantage that some degree of self-check can be made by comparing the dry- and (unsheathed) wet-bulb thermometers, and that adequate aspiration may be expected from a healthy sounding fan.
+However, psychrometers emit water vapour in operation, and this can affect the humidity condition nearby, possibly limiting the accuracy of the check if it is close to the instrument being compared.

+For any calibration or check, the reference instrument should itself be calibrated at intervals that are appropriate to its type.

 It is important to check the calibration of electrical interfaces regularly and throughout their operational range.
 A simulator may be used in place of the sensor for this purpose.
 However, it will still be necessary to calibrate the ensemble at selected points, since the combination of calibration errors for sensor and interface which are individually within specification may be outside the specification for the ensemble.

-Detailed maintenance requirements specific to each class of hygrometer described in this hapter are included in the appropriate section.
+Detailed maintenance requirements specific to each class of hygrometer described in this Chapter are included in the appropriate section further below.

 4.1.5 Implications of the Minamata Convention for the humidity measurement

+The United Nations Environment Programme (UNEP) Minamata Convention on Mercury came into force globally in August 2017, and bans all production, import and export of mercury thermometers (Part I, Chapter 1, 1.4.1).
+Therefore humidity instruments based on mercury thermometers are no longer recommended and it is strongly encouraged to take appropriate measures to replace them with modern alternatives, as soon as possible.

-4.2 Electrical capacit hygrometers
+4.2 Electrical capacitance and resistance hygrometers

 4.2.1 General considerations

+Electronic relative humidity instruments exploit the change in electrical properties of a material on taking up a variable amount water vapour from the air.
+Water sorption processes of materials are related to relative humidity because the driving force is chemical potential.
+For relative humidity measurement, the material is commonly a specialised polymer film, coated with electrodes.
+The measured change in electrical impedance (capacitance or resistance) is scaled to indicate relative humidity.
+Usually, a compact temperature sensor is also incorporated in the same probe housing.

+The humidity sensor is typically housed in a probe, and this usually incorporates a compact temperature sensor.
+The sensor region is normally protected by a cage, or a filter.
+In addition, the humidity sensor itself is often directly encased in a protective porous material.

+The instruments typically incorporate linearizing electronics, with temperature compensation if needed, to optimise accurate response to relative humidity.
+The manufacturers variously supply display, data-processing, or data-logging systems.
+In some case this is integral to the instrument; in others a cable connects to the supporting electronics unit.

+Hygrometers using electrical relative humidity sensors are increasingly used for remote-reading applications, particularly where a direct display of relative humidity is required.

-humidity he manufacturers supply data-processingsystems.4.2.
-Electrical resistance
+4.2.2 Electrical resistance hygrometer

-chemically treated plastic material having an electrically conductive surface layer on the non-conductive substrate.
-The surface resistivity varies according the ambient relative humidity.
+Resistive humidity instruments feature chemically treated plastic material having an electrically conductive surface layer on the non-conductive substrate.
+The surface resistivity varies according uptake of water vapour depending on the ambient relative humidity.
 The process of adsorption, rather than absorption, is dominant because the humidity-sensitive part of such a sensor is restricted to the surface layer.
 As a result, this type of sensor is capable of responding rapidly to a change in ambient humidity.